 The IZUNA Geomatics Diploma program is a two year, full-time day school program.
 The program is taught by instructors with strong industry and research experience.
 Upon completion of the first and second academic years, you are awarded a Diploma in Geomatics Engineering Technology.

 You will learn about the importance of Geomatics to society and its relationship with disciplines such as land surveying, engineering, architecture, construction, oceanography, and space exploration.

 You will learn about legal land surveying, earth and ocean science, construction surveying, photogrammetry (measurement using aerial or terrestrial photographs), remote sensing (satellite images), geodetic surveying and geographic information systems.

 Equipment that you will be using to measure, store, manage, retrieve and present the geographic-based information will include the following:

 You will also learn about the shape of the earth and its gravity field and how this affects the collection, analysis and application of geospatial data.
 There is a strong emphasis on quality control and safety in the program.

 Surveying firms, consulting engineers, the oil and gas industry, government mapping, highway, planning and engineering departments, and utility companies provide some of the job opportunities for Geomatics Engineering graduates.
 Employment may be found throughout Canada and around the world.

-Our part-time studies courses generally run in the evenings, Saturdays or as week-long seminars and are intended for students that need to upgrade their knowledge or require job related academic qualifications, but are not working towards a diploma or degree in Geomatics.
-These courses may also provide students further credits to obtain certification as Applied Science Technicians with ASTTBC.
+Our part-time studies courses generally run in the evenings, Saturdays, as week-long seminars or online and are intended for those who need professional development to upgrade their knowledge or require job related academic qualifications, but are not working towards a diploma or degree in Geomatics.
+These courses may also provide the prospect students further credits to obtain (The Canadian Board of Examiners for Professional Surveyors) exemption or certification as Applied Science Technicians with .
 The Geomatics department also offers seminars on select topics.

 Review our current list of continuing education courses and seminars at IZUNA or contact,